sunnywizy/alx-system_engineering-devops/0x00-shell_basics/README.md

-This script show the absoulte way to print your path in shell or CLI
+This script show the absoulte way to print your path and also list file in shell or CLI.